Madison County Traffic Diversion Program

 - Your ticket(s) was issued for an eligible offense (see below);

 - You have not been convicted of any moving violation of the Vehicle and Traffic Law within the last 12 months (regardless of the original charge or the location of the original charge);

 - You have not have participated in the Madison County Traffic Diversion Program within the last 12 months;

-- You have a valid license and automobile insurance on the vehicle you were driving at the time of the offense;
+- You have a valid license and automobile insurance on the vehicle you own;

 - You enter (by mail or in person) your plea of “not guilty” with the Court and obtain at least a sixty (60) day adjournment;

-- You pay a non-refundable administrative fee of two hundred dollars ($200.00) online or obtain a money order (or other certified funds) in United States funds only made payable to the “Madison County Treasurer’s Office”;
+- After acceptance, you pay the administrative fee set by the District Attorney’s Office which typically starts at $200.
+At this time, payment can only be sent in by mail and you must obtain a money order (or other certified funds) payable in United States funds only made payable to the “Madison County Treasurer’s Office”.

 “Eligible Offense” means any New York State Vehicle and Traffic violation, but specifically excludes the following (unless granted an exception by the Madison County District Attorney’s Office):